MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-mobile-app-ios-swift-prepare-tenant.md

 ---
 title: Register an iOS (Swift) mobile app in External ID tenant
-description: The tutorials provide a step-by-step guide on how to register and configure an iOS mobile app in External ID tenant .
+description: The tutorials provide a step-by-step guide on how to register and configure an iOS mobile app in External ID tenant.

 author: henrymbuguakiarie
 manager: mwongerapk